Aditya-Tripuraneni/In-Memory-Database/readME.md

 ### Key Takeaway
 **Minimizing critical section duration matters more than lock-free algorithms.** The dramatic reduction in shard lock hold time transformed a write-bottlenecked system into one that outperforms sync across all workloads.
 Reader-writer locks with fast-path optimization provide:
-- Correctness (no race conditions)
 - Simplicity (standard library primitives)
 - Performance (4-5× speedups without lock-free complexity)

-The sharded architecture with per-key locks and fast-path shared reads provides an excellent balance of correctness, maintainability, and performance for multi-threaded key-value stores.
+The sharded architecture with per-key locks and fast-path shared reads provides a  balance of correctness, maintainability, and performance for multi-threaded key-value stores.

 ---